The 3% Hack: How to Steal a Mortgage Rate in 2026

 Show Notes

-A single dad named Gavin in Towson, Maryland saw that exact line last year.
-He's 42, runs an auto repair shop.
-Googled the phrase, called his agent the next morning, closed the deal.
-Now he pays $500 less a month than his neighbors.
+A single dad named Gavin in Towson, Maryland saw one line in a listing last year: "Assumable FHA mortgage at 3%."
+He runs an auto repair shop.
+Had no idea what it meant.
+Googled it, called his agent the next morning, closed the deal.
+Now he pays $500 less per month than his neighbors.
 Same street, same zip code — completely different payment.

 He stumbled into it.
 You won't have to.

-An assumable mortgage.
-Dead simple.
 You take over the seller's existing loan — their rate, their balance, their repayment terms.
-You step into their shoes, and the bank says fine, as long as you qualify.
+You step into their shoes, and the lender signs off as long as you qualify.

-Conventional mortgages don't work this way.
-Your typical Fannie or Freddie loan has a due-on-sale clause.
-You sell the house, the loan dies.
+Conventional mortgages don't allow this.
+A typical Fannie or Freddie loan has a due-on-sale clause — sell the house, the loan dies.
 But government-backed loans — VA, FHA, USDA — have been assumable for decades.
 VA loans since 1944.
 It's written into the contract.

 The average assumed rate today sits at 3.2%.
-The going rate on a new 30-year fixed?
+A new 30-year fixed?
 Around 6%.
 Same house, same street — monthly payment nearly cut in half.
-Think about what you'd do with that difference.
-Every single month.

 There are twelve million assumable mortgages in America right now.
-Guess how many people assumed one last year?
+How many people assumed one last year?
 6,400.
 Out of twelve million.
 That's 0.05%.
-Let that sink in.

 The door isn't just open.
 Nobody's in the building.